wisniewskikr/chrisblog-it-cloud/spring-cloud/discovery/springcloud-fe-thymeleaf-be-springboot-db-sql-mysql-eureka/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **chain of applications (services)** with a **discovery service** type **Eureka** with usage **Spring Cloud** framework.
+The goal of this project is to present how to create **chain of applications (microservices)** with a **discovery service** type **Eureka** with usage **Java** programming language and **Spring Cloud** framework.
 Discovery service enables diaplay basic information - like status, port etc. - of microservices.

 This chain of services consists of following applications:
 * **Database**: SQL database - in this case type **MySql**
 * **Back-End**: an application created in **Java** programming language with usage **Spring Boot** framework
 * **Front-End**: an application created in **Java** programming language with usage **Spring Boot** framework. **Thymeleaf** engine is used to display data
+* **Eureka**: a tool which displays basic information - like status, port etc. - about microservices

-This output consists of following elements:
+Fe output consists of following elements:
 * **Database Message**: the HTML displays the message stored in database.
 It's the simple text "Hello World!".
 * **Back-End Port**: the HTML page displays the port of Back-End application.
 * **Front-End Port**: the HTML page displays port of Front-End application.

+Eureka output consists of following elements:
+* **Services status**: basic information - like status, port etc. - about microservices

 ##### Terminology
 Terminology explanation: